 - If the

-<plaintext>element is the first element in the page (except for non-displayed element), do not use HTML at all.
+<plaintext>element is the first element on the page (other than any non-displayed elements), do not use HTML at all.
 Configure your server to send your page with the

-- A monospaced font can also be obtained on a simple
+- A monospaced font can also be applied to a simple

 monospaceas the generic-font value in a